UFC 277: Background

-A UFC Women's Bantamweight Championship rematch between current champion (also The Ultimate Fighter: Team Rousey vs. Team Tate bantamweight winner) Julianna Peña and former champion (also current UFC Women's Featherweight Champion) Amanda Nunes headlined the event.
+A UFC Women's Bantamweight Championship rematch between current champion (also The Ultimate Fighter: Team Rousey vs. Team Tate bantamweight winner) Julianna Peña and former champion (also then UFC Women's Featherweight Champion) Amanda Nunes headlined the event.
 The pairing previously met at UFC 269 in last December, where Peña captured the title by submission in the second round in a major upset.
 They were also the head coaches for the 30th season of The Ultimate Fighter.
 This was the seventh time in UFC history that champions in different divisions fought for the same title, following UFC 94, UFC 205, UFC 226, UFC 232, UFC Fight Night: Cejudo vs. Dillashaw and UFC 259.

 An interim UFC Flyweight Championship bout between former champion Brandon Moreno and Kai Kara-France took place at the event.
 The pairing previously met at UFC 245 in December 2019, with Moreno winning via unanimous decision.
 Alexandre Pantoja served as backup and potential replacement for this fight.

 Sean Strickland was expected to face former Glory Middleweight and Light Heavyweight Champion Alex Pereira in a middleweight bout at this event.
 However, the promotion decided to move the pairing to UFC 276.

 A middleweight bout between former Strikeforce and UFC Middleweight Champion Luke Rockhold and former title challenger Paulo Costa was expected to take place at the event.
-However, the bout was postponed to UFC 278 due to unknown reasons.
+However, the bout was postponed to UFC 278 for unknown reasons.

 A welterweight bout between Orion Cosce and Mike Mathetha took place at the event.
 The duo was previously scheduled to meet at UFC 271 and UFC 275, but the bout was cancelled due to Mathetha getting injured and Cosce pulling out due to undisclosed reasons, respectively.